codeinthehole/django-cacheback/docs/advanced.rst

 Two thresholds for cache invalidation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's possible to employ two threshold times for cache behaviour:
+It's possible to employ three threshold times to control cache behaviour:

 1. A time after which the cached item is considered 'stale'.
 When a stale item
-    is returned, a async job is triggered to refresh the item but the stale item
+    is returned, an async job is triggered to refresh the item but the stale item
     is returned.
 This is controlled by the ``lifetime`` attribute of the
     ``Job`` class - the default value is 600 seconds (5 minutes).